-While some men might avoid the use of moisturiser or lotions in fear of seeming ‘feminine’, I can promise you that no woman is going to be attracted to dry, flaky or infected feet.
+While some men might avoid the use of moisturiser or lotions for fear of seeming ‘feminine’, I can promise you that no woman is going to be attracted to dry, flaky or infected feet.
 There are seemingly endless brands of moisturiser out there, plenty without fragrance, so smooth and hygienic feet are a must for everyone.
 Applying to the tops and heels of your feet before bed is a good way to start.
-Just make sure you avoid getting any between your toes, as moisture build up there can increase infection risk.
+Just make sure you avoid getting any between your toes, as moisture build-up there can increase infection risk.

 Smooth as stone